Cursor

 Cursor is very good at keeping coding flow intact.
 You can move from autocomplete to chat to agent review without switching context or changing tools.
 For teams already comfortable with VS Code ergonomics, adoption is usually fast because the main change is workflow discipline, not editor retraining.

 It is also strong for repetitive-but-real work: consistent refactors, test updates, boilerplate expansion, framework migrations, and code review prep.
-Background agents are especially useful when you want long-running tasks to keep moving while you stay in the main editor.
+Cloud agents are especially useful when you want long-running tasks to keep moving while you stay in the main editor.

 Limitations